 A very brief addition occurs during Doc Ock's destruction of the operating theatre, when one of his mechanical arms forces a nurse into a lamp.
-The extended cut includes two additional shots of the man being electrocuted, which do not appear in the
+The extended cut includes two additional shots of the man being electrocuted, which do not appear

 in the original PG-13 version:

 Spider-Man 2.1 was passed PG by the BBFC without cuts on April 2nd 2007.
 However, this version of the film was pre-cut to remove the head-butt and it was this version that was released on DVD throughout the world -- including in the United States

 where the incident had caused no classification issues back in 2004.
 In other words, all DVD versions of Spider-Man 2.1 from 2007 are missing the head-butt removed at the behest of the BBFC.

 Spider-Man 2 was later issued on Blu-ray in the UK as part of the Spider-Man High Definition Trilogy box set.
 This box set contained both Spider-Man 2 and Spider-Man 2.1, but the real bonus here was that both versions of the film were fully uncut

 film.
 It would appear that Sony simply used the uncut American master disc to press the UK Blu-rays.

 Spider-Man 2 was resubmitted in its PG-13 theatrical version to the BBFC (with the head-butt intact) for a new classification in 2009.
 With the BBFC having relaxed their internal rules about imitable techniques, the film was passed uncut with a

+original DVD release.
 Despite this, both versions of the film were missing the head-butt, in spite of the fact that the BBFC had waived the cut from the theatrical version in 2009!

 To sum up, here is the current home video situation regarding Spider-Man 2 and how you can get your hands on the uncut releases of both versions of the film on DVD or Blu-ray:

 On DVD, you can import the uncut theatrical version of the film on Region 1 from eBay.com or Amazon.com.
 We would recommend the Superbit version for its stellar picture quality and the DTS 5.1 soundtrack, although the special edition is

 recommended if you'd prefer the extra features and the blooper reel.
 There are no uncut DVD versions of the 2.1 Extended Edition that we know of.

 On Blu-ray, you can seek out the Spider-Man trilogy that was released in 2007.
 The UK release, with its blue cover, is Region Free and has uncut versions of both cuts of the film.
-The American release from 2007 is also uncut and Region Free, but the 2012
+The American release from 2007 is also uncut and Region Free, but

 the 2012 release is Region A locked.

 The Mastered in 4K releases from America, Australia and Japan contain the theatrical version only but they are all uncut.
 The Japanese edition is Region A locked, whilst the other two releases are Region Free.
 The 2012 release in Australia

 contains both cuts of the film and is also Region Free, but it is missing the head-butt and should be avoided.

 The Uncensored Web: Spider-Man 3

 Spider-Man 3 was released in the UK on May 4th 2007.
-Its classification at the hands of the BBFC was the most straightforward of Sam Raimi's trilogy, with the BBFC passing the film uncut with a 12A rating on April 17th 2007, noting that the film:
+Its classification at the hands of the BBFC was the most straightforward of Sam Raimi's trilogy, with the BBFC passing the film uncut with a 12A rating on April 17th 2007, noting that

 Contains strong fantasy violence and moderate horror.